 The proceedings of the Board and Board Committee Meetings are minuted to reflect the deliberations and decisions of the meetings.
 The draft minutes will be tabled at the next meetings respectively for confirmation.

-Explanation for : departure
+Explanation for :

+departure

-Large companies are re to complete the columns Non-large companies are encouraged
+Large companies are re quired to complete the columns below.
+Non-large companies are

+encouraged to complete the columns below.

 Measure :

 Timeframe :